nyomanb/lr_plugin_computer_vision_tagging/project_plan.md

 - [ ] Option to show service(s) that a tag was suggested by
 - [ ] Option to only send to selected services
 - [ ] Option to submit selected tags back to upstream service to help with their training
+- [ ] Ensure all strings are localized
 - [ ] Allow resizing of the tagging dialog

 # Completed Phases